These faired-in covers have been designed to replace the Chimaera's standard plastic headlamp shrouds and fit over the top of the existing TVR lights.

 Apply a bed of body filler onto the fibreglass base plate.
 (Note - Body filler is not supplied in the kit and will need supplying separately).

 Avoid applying the filler too heavilly or too close to the edge of the base plate where it may squeeze out and become seen.

 Body filler is used in this example because of its strength and rigidity providing a solid base when cured.

-Sikaflex/polyeurethane sealant, and other joining methods could be used but drying times will be considerably longer involving an additional overnight cure before progressing.
-Where possible, a quick solid-drying filler (pictured) or fibreglass paste should be used.
+Sikaflex/polyeurethane sealant, and other joining methods could be used but drying times will be considerably longer involving additional curing time before progressing.
+Remember also, if these two parts were joined using Sikaflex, because of the thick amount needed, it may appear cured on the outside yet only be skinned-over and still liquid on the inside causing prolonged curing times of between several days to maybe a week in cold temperatures.
+To avoid this, where possible, a quick solid-drying filler (pictured) or fibreglass paste should be used.

 The cowls can now be sat into the filler BUT WORK QUICKLY WHILE THE FILLER IS STILL WET and test-fit the lens by placing it into position on top of the inner cowl and taping it down to the bodywork.
 GET THE LENS SITTING FLUSH TO THE BODYWORK AND TAPED DOWN FIRMLY IN POSITION WHILST THE INNER COWL IS STILL FREE TO FIND ITS FINAL RESTING POSITION BEFORE THE FILLER SETS HARD.

 This ensures that the cowl is sitting in the correct position and not sticking proud at any point which would prevent flush fitting of the lens over the top.